-Supervisors must:
+OLNA supervisors must:

-- ensure that students are working independently - assist students who have issues using the test-delivery website - not assist students by typing their response - actively supervise students - record issues experienced by students when using the test-delivery website - record potential breaches of the OLNA Student Agreement, including instances where students have left the test-delivery website - use the OLNA Supervisor's Handbook 2024 or the OLNA Test-Delivery Website User Guide 2024 to solve technical issues or contact the OLNA Helpdesk (see page 4).
+- ensure that students are working independently - assist students who have issues using the test-delivery website - not assist students by typing their response - actively supervise students - record issues experienced by students when using the test-delivery website - record potential breaches of the OLNA Student Agreement, including instances where students have left the test-delivery website - use the OLNA Supervisor's Handbook 2025 or the OLNA Test-Delivery Website User Guide 2025 to solve technical issues or contact the OLNA Helpdesk (see page 4).

-Supervisors may speak quietly to those students who are not working and, without assisting them, encourage them to refer to the prompt page.
+OLNA supervisors may speak quietly to those students who are not working and, without assisting them, encourage them to refer to the prompt page.

-If students finish early, supervisors should quietly suggest to them that they edit their writing before submitting their response.
-If a whole class finishes the test before the allocated time, supervisors may conclude the test session at their discretion.
+If students finish early, OLNA supervisors should quietly suggest to them that they edit their writing before submitting their response.
+If a whole class finishes the test before the allocated time, OLNA supervisors may conclude the test session at their discretion.